Noa-Nussbaum/Avodat-Gmar---Second-semester/README.md

 I uploaded the data, used PCA to reduce it’s dimensions, and proceeded to use models in order to reach results.
 I used ensemble learning models here as well.

 * The third project is on the well known cats vs dogs dataset.
 We were given 25,000 photos of cats and dogs for analysis.
+I used some basic models as well as ensemble models.

 * The purpose of my last project, Hands, was to classify between three different situations in the way people communicate with each other, given many datasets describing human hand movement.